New Car Lemon Law Questions and Answers

 The above information is an excerpt from an article entitled NEW YORK’S

-by the State of New York Attorney General.
+NEW CAR LEMON LAW: A GUIDE FOR CONSUMERS by the State of New York Attorney General.
 The full article can be found here.